 Jules Haley – Counsellor and therapist, Walthamstow, East London, E17

 You may not be sure why you are feeling drawn to counselling but something may not feel quite right now in your life, you may not know what you are looking for or who you are and how to be, or it could be that you have a specific issue.
 Life experiences such as relationships, family, health, work, loss, trauma, feeling different, being marginalised and injustice can all cause differing levels of pain, confusion and anxiety.
-We can explore these feelings at your pace, perhaps you are feeling sad, isolated, or angry or may not be sure about what is going on for you or may even find defining ‘a you’ difficult.
-It may be that you want to find new ways to understand and cope with anxiety or insomnia.
+We can explore these feelings at your pace, perhaps you are feeling sad, isolated, or angry or may not be sure about what is going on for you or may find defining who you are difficult.
+It may be that you want to find new ways to understand and cope with the challenges in your life.

 How I work

 I offer a type of therapy called ‘Person-Centred’.
 It is a non-medical, non-judgmental, non-directive approach to therapy.
 I offer a genuinely accepting, empathic and safe space for us to explore your feelings, experiences, thoughts and memories.
 I will not direct, advise or guide you but together we can explore your world and gain an understanding about what it means for you and how that may affect your next steps in life.

 You may already have experience of being in counselling or it may be something that you are just considering.
 Often we try to do the best that we can within the situations we find ourselves in and sometimes do not have the right support around us to help us change and flourish.
 It may be that you just want someone to really listen to you or an opportunity to talk and be heard or it may be there is something that you want to explore in depth.
 I understand how daunting it can be to contact a stranger when you may be finding life difficult.
 Therapy can be a range of things – challenging, freeing, releasing as well as life changing.

 I offer an initial call to discuss how we may work together, find a suitable day/time for a first session and answer any questions that you have about coming to counselling.